LukeShortCloud/rootpages/markdown/openstack.md

 # git checkout stable/ocata
 ```

 There are two all-in-one scenarios that will run different Ansible Playbooks.
 The default is "aio" but this can be changed to the second scenario by setting the `SCENARIO` shell variable to "ceph."
-Alternatively, the roles to run can be manaully modified in `/opt/openstack-ansible/tests/bootstrap-aio.yml` Playbook.
+Alternatively, the roles to run can be manually modified in `/opt/openstack-ansible/tests/bootstrap-aio.yml` Playbook.

 `# export SCENARIO="ceph"`